 The average cost of CBD products is around $30.
 After the cost of wholesale products and packaging, expect a profit margin of around 50%.

 In your first year or two, you could sell 3,000 products per year at $30 each, bringing in $90,000 in annual revenue.
-This would mean $45,000 in profit, assuming that 50% margin.
-As your brand gains recognition, sales could climb to 6,000 per year and you could increase your price to $45.
+This would mean $45,000 in profit, assuming a 50% margin.
+As your brand gains recognition, sales could climb to 6,000 per year, and you could increase your price to $45.
 At this stage, you’d hire staff to help, reducing your profit margin to around 40%.
-With annual revenue of $270,000, you’d make a handsome profit of $108,000.
+With an annual revenue of $270,000, you’d make a handsome profit of $108,000.

 If you’re still not sure whether this business idea is the right choice for you, here are some related business opportunities to help you on your path to entrepreneurial success.